LeisureLarry/phpsettings-module/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A Zend Framework module that sets up an event listener in order to set PHP settings in an application.
+A Laminas Framework module that sets up an event listener in order to set PHP settings in an application.

 ## Install